 Mark Demontis was a kid growing up in Canada with a dream to play in the NHL.
 That dream was cut short after being diagnosed with Leber hereditary optic neuropathy (LHON), a disease that quickly robbed him of his vision.
 In 2008 Mark created Courage Canada.
 Courage Canada has now transitioned to become The Canadian Blind Hockey Association.

 In 2014 Kevin Shanley and Christine Osika founded America’s first Blind Ice Hockey team, the New York Nightshades.
-It has now spread in the US with teams formed in Connecticut, Pittsburgh, Washington D.C., and Chicago.
+It has now spread in the US with teams formed in Connecticut, Pittsburgh, Washington D.C., St Louis, Colorado, Chicago and many more cities.